h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_4_13_explanation.md

 - Coefficients should be interpreted carefully, especially with interaction terms present

 ### Practical Considerations
-- Use k-1 dummy variables for a categorical variable with k categories
+- Use $k-1$ dummy variables for a categorical variable with $k$ categories
 - Add polynomial terms only when they meaningfully capture the underlying relationship
 - Statistical significance matters more than coefficients being exactly zero
 - Consider the interaction between variables when interpreting coefficients